 The erection and repair of fences may be made the subject of an agreement1.
 Where part of an estate is being sold, it is important that the contract should state expressly who is to erect or maintain the boundary fence between the part sold and the part retained and that this provision be carried into the conveyance, for in the absence of such a provision neither party will be under any obligation to fence2.
-A covenant to fence or to maintain fences is a positive covenant, and therefore the burden of such a covenant entered into on the sale
+A covenant to fence or to maintain fences is a positive covenant, and therefore the burden of such

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.